The iPhone 5S: a phone that looks like the iPhone 5, but goes so much further under the hood. Is that going to be enough to impress the baying hordes?

-It also managed to pop it onto the market as one of the most expensive smartphones out there, even on 3G plans - although thankfully the price has started to fall slightly on contract.
+The 5S is still one of the most expensive smartphones on the market right now, even on 3G plans - although thankfully the price has started to fall slightly on contract.

 You'll still be looking at post £40 a month to get one without an upfront fee in the UK, and £549 is inexplicably still the price if you want the low end model, pushing all the way up to over £700 for the 64GB variant.

 - Want to know the best iPhone 5S deals?
 Step up - we've got the best right here